narendran-1999/false-rape-analysis-india/README.md

 - **Mistake of Fact or of Law or Civil Dispute** - Filed after confirming exaggeration or misinterpretation of incident, or a false allegation filed over civil dispute.

-Both final reports are filed by police with approval from court.
+Final reports of any category are filed by police with approval from court.

-### Faulty convictions and Miscategorization

-- Faulty convictions are rare incidents, similar to incidences of miscategorization on part of police
-- Both rare incidences nullify the effect of each other on the estimate

-Thus the numbers in *Mistake of Fact or of Law or Civil Dispute* and *Convicted* are left as they are.
+For more information about final reports, refer sections of **CrPC (Criminal Procedure Code)** related to case disposal.

 ### Accuracy of Estimation